acediaye/Monte-Carlo/readme.md

 # Plots
 Generated 10000 points within the domain of [-1, 1] in x axis and [-1, 1] in y axis.
 The radius of the circle is 1 unit and the length of the square is 2 unit.

 ![image](plots/points.png)

 The approximation of Pi will converge with enough number of points.
-Pi is the ratio of number of points in the circle over t he number of points in the square.
+Pi is the ratio of number of points in the circle over the number of points in the square.

 ![image](plots/pi.png)

 # Reference